Patient Personal Data Protection Statement

 - Processed lawfully, fairly and in a transparent manner in relation to the data subject;

-- Processed adequately, relevantly and not excessively in relation to the purposes for which they are collected and/or further processed;
+- Processed adequately, relevantly and limited to what is necessary in relation to the purposes for which they are collected and/or further processed;

 - Accurate and up to date;

-- Kept in a form which permits identification of data subjects for no other purpose than historical, statistical or scientific;
+- Kept for an unlimited period in a form which permits identification of data subjects for no other purpose than historical, statistical or scientific research purposes;

 Where is the Personal Data Stored?

 The data is stored in an electronic database located in a European country.
 Only European countries that follow the GDPR, regardless of whether they are members of the European Union or not, can host the data.
-The database is protected by safeguards that ensure security, including compliance with NEN7510/ISO27001 certification and a stringent access control policy.
+The database is protected by safeguards that ensure security, including compliance with NEN7510/ISO27001 certification,.
+The data will only be accessible by the EBMT employees for the performance of their job following a stringent access control policy

 Personal Data Transfers